MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-supported-workloads.md

 | Microsoft Store for Business | ✔️ |

 ## App configuration policies

-You can use filters for app configuration policies for managed devices on the following platforms:
+- For **managed devices**, you can use filters for app configuration policies on the following platforms:

   - Android Enterprise
   - iOS/iPadOS

+- For **managed apps**, you can use filters for app configuration policies on the following platforms:

+  - Android
+  - iOS/iPadOS

 ## Compliance policies

-You can use filters for all compliance policies on the following platforms:
+- For **managed devices**, you can use filters for all compliance policies on the following platforms:

   - Android device administrator
   - Android Enterprise
   - iOS/iPadOS
   - macOS
   - Windows 10 and later

+- For **managed apps**, filters aren't supported for compliance policies.

 ## Device configuration profiles and Endpoint security

-You can use filters for some common device configuration policies on the following platforms.
-For a list of what's not supported, see [not supported](#not-supported) (in this article).
+On **managed devices**, you can use filters for some common device configuration policies on the following platforms.
+For a list of what's not supported, see [not supported](#not-supported-on-managed-devices) (in this article).

+For **managed apps**, filters aren't supported for device configuration profiles and endpoint security policies.

 > [!NOTE]
 > Some profile types are only available for specific platforms.
 For example, the **Device features** profile type includes settings that are only available for iOS/iPadOS and macOS devices.